- Doing Business

 HISTORICALLY UNDERUTILIZED BUSINESS (HUB)

 A "Historically Underutilized Business" is an entity with its principal place of business in Texas and is at least 51 percent owned by an Asian Pacific American, Black American, Hispanic American, Native American and/or American woman who reside in Texas and have a proportionate interest and demonstrate active participation in the control, operations, and management of the entity's affairs.
 In accordance with Texas Administrative Code §111.13, each state agency shall make a good faith effort to utilize HUBs in contracts for construction, services (including professional and consulting services), and commodities purchases.
-The Statewide HUB Program provides HUB certification for minority and woman-owned businesses in the State of Texas.
+The statewide HUB Program provides HUB certification for minority and woman-owned businesses in the State of Texas.
 Vendors seeking certification as a HUB are required to submit a completed HUB certification application and supporting documentation, affirming under penalty of perjury that their business qualifies as a HUB.
 For further information on the HUB Program, please contact the State of Texas Comptroller of Public Accounts website.

 The Town of Little Elm is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, sex, religion, age or disability in employment, business opportunity, or the provision of services.
 Minority and small business contractors are encouraged to participate in any and all Town projects.
 Purchasing staff is available to answer questions and assist all suppliers in the understanding of the procurement process.

-Suppliers will be dealt with equally and in a manner which compares with good business practices, professional ethics and the requirements of the law.
+Suppliers will be treated equally and in a manner which compares with good business practices, professional ethics and the requirements of the law.
 All bidders will be given identical information.
 The specifications, terms, and conditions of bids and quotations will be prepared in an easy to read/understand language to the trade and in a manner that will encourage competitive bidding.

 CONFLICT OF INTEREST